 ❄️ Storing

-The leftover peppers will last in an airtight container for up to five days.
+The leftover vegan stuffed peppers will last in an airtight container for up to five days.

 These can also be frozen, but will change the texture of the peppers once they thaw out.
 They may become a little mushy.